What Bash Scripting Is and Why Server Administrators Rely on It

 hostname=$(hostname)

 These three examples capture the current date, the root filesystem usage percentage, and the server hostname.
-You can build these into a daily monitoring script that collects system state information automatically.
+You can build these into a daily monitoring script that collects system state information automatically each morning.

 Conditional Logic: Making Decisions in Scripts

-Scripts become powerful when they can make decisions.
-The if statement tests a condition and runs different commands depending on whether the condition is true or false.
+Scripts become genuinely useful when they can make decisions based on conditions.
+The if statement tests a condition and runs different commands depending on whether the result is true or false.

 if [ $disk_usage -gt 90 ]; then